History of Bridgeport, Connecticut: Immigration

 Bridgeport's industrial growth was fueled by, and attracted, immigration from overseas.
 By 1920, 32.4 percent of the population was foreign born with another 40.4 percent being the children of immigrants.
 As for the labor force, 73 percent were foreign born.
 The immigrant neighborhoods were located mostly south of the railroad line, near the factories and to the shore and included Eastern and Southern Europeans, Scandinavians and Irish.
 At this point, African Americans constituted 1.6 percent of Bridgeport's population.

 A growing city needed more housing and developers provided it, such as the Irish working-class neighborhood of Sterling Hill, the 1880s rental units now preserved as the Bassickville Historic District and the World War I emergency housing for workers that now constitutes the Black Rock Gardens Historic District.
 The new immigrants wanted their own houses of worship, too, such as the Polish community's St. Michael's built in the East Side in 1907 and the Hungarian Jewish communities Achavath Achim Synagogue built in the West End in 1926.

 By the early 1900s, the city was home to a sizable Hungarian American community.
 Many Hungarian Americans in Bridgeport, including women, worked in industrial jobs such as metalworking.
-A Hungarian American-run newspaper named Előre, ("Forward") existed during this time.